Moist, rich vegan carrot cake with a wholesome flavor and gorgeous color. Topped with lemon buttercream frosting and crushed walnuts.

 Topped with lemon buttercream frosting and crushed walnuts, this cake is ideal for any special occasion.
 Or just for Sunday afternoon tea.

 So what do you think of this gorgeous vegan carrot cake?
-Let me know in the comments!
+Let me know in the comments and please rate the recipe too, thanks!

 - 2 cups (250g) All Purpose Flour